 6 Tips for a Zero Waste Road Trip

-Having a long trip on the road ahead of you can mean your trip will be pretty wasteful with all the stops for coffee and sandwiches along the way but it doesn’t have to be.
+Having a long trip on the road ahead (whether it is to go camping or just visiting friends far away) of you can mean your trip will be pretty wasteful with all the stops for coffee and sandwiches along the way but it doesn’t have to be.
 With these tips and some planning, your road trip can be rather sustainable if you are willing to make a little effort.

 Bring a cooler